pulse2percept/pulse2percept/doc/topics/stimuli.rst

 A :py:meth:`~pulse2percept.stimuli.ImageStimulus.resize` keeps the field of view and resamples the pixels, while a :py:meth:`~pulse2percept.stimuli.ImageStimulus.crop` keeps the angular pixel size and shrinks the field of view.
+A cropped stimulus is centered on its new frame; it does not retain an offset relative to the original image.

 Plotting and time operations
 ----------------------------